adamzwasserman/genX/README.md

 - Scans DOM for genX attributes
 - Dynamically loads only required modules
-- Watches for dynamic content via MutationObserver
+- Watches for dynamic content via centralized MutationObserver
-- Zero dependencies
+- Powered by [domx](https://github.com/adamzwasserman/domx) for efficient DOM observation

+### Centralized DOM Observation

+genX uses **domx-bridge** to provide a single, shared MutationObserver for all modules.
+Instead of each module (fmtX, accX, bindX, etc.) creating its own observer, they all subscribe through domx-bridge which delegates to domx.
+This architecture:

+- **Eliminates duplication** - One observer instead of 6+
+- **Improves performance** - Single observer with filtered callbacks
+- **Reduces memory** - No redundant DOM watchers
+- **Fallback support** - Works without domx via native MutationObserver

 ### Module Design